Special routes of U.S. Route 52

 Several special routes of U.S. Route 52 exist, from North Dakota to South Carolina.
 In order from northwest to southeast, they are as follows.

+North Dakota

 Harvey business loop

 U.S. Route 52 Business is a 2 mi business route of U.S. Route 52 in Harvey, North Dakota.
 It runs from U.S. Route 52 in Harvey to U.S. Route 52/North Dakota Highway 3.